 Anna Maria Fleetwood has almost twenty years of experience in communicating scientific results.
 She has been responsible for the Swedish Research Council’s strategic direction for communicating research and research findings, to ensure long-term acceptance and understanding of higher education and research.
 Anna Maria serves on a number of advisory boards and programme committees, both in Sweden and at EU level.

-Anna Jonsson is an Associate Professor at Lund University School of Economics and Management and a researcher at Score, which is part of Stockholm University and Stockholm School of Economics.
-She is co-creator of “The Research Comic Group and co-author of the book ‘Kampen om Kunskap: Akademi och praktik’ (The Struggle for Knowledge: Academia and Practice).
+Anna Jonsson is Associate Professor of Business Administration at Lund University and a researcher at Score, which is part of Stockholm School of Economics and Stockholm University.
+She is co-founder of The Research Comic Group and co-author of the book ‘Kampen om Kunskap: Akademi och praktik’ (The Struggle for Knowledge: Academia and Practice).

-Jonas Lindwall is curator at the Royal Armoury, part of National Historical Museums.
+Jonas Lindwall is Curator at the Royal Armoury, part of National Historical Museums.
 Since 2005, he has worked to develop the museum’s public and pedagogical operations, including activities relating to children, schools, and exhibitions.
 He is responsible for the museum’s Chivalry Club for children and social media content.